 However while it is reasonable to argue that population growth is a feature of economic development this presupposes that the two are in some way mutually beneficial; that the population serves the economy and vice versa.
 One of the chronic features of Third World societies has been the way in which, from the days of merchant capitalism through to the colonial and neo-colonial days, their export oriented economies, as Gregory and Piche (1978) note, 'have borne little relation to the needs of the population, to precolonial demographic and economic patterns or to current population distribution'.
-This should immediately alert us to the possibility that the problems of population in the Third World are associated with the historical and current processes of underdevelopment discussed in the preceding Chapter.
+This should immediately alert us to the possibility that the problems of population in the Third World are associated with the historical and current processes of underdevelopment discussed in the preceding chapter.

 While we have seen (in Chapter 2) that the Third World population is not uniform there is increasing concern over its global growth rates.
-Compared with developed countries whose population is estimated to grow by about 300 million over the next thirty years, the underdeveloped countries will expand by over 2,500 million people (see World Development Report, 1981).
-By the year 2000 it is estimated that total world population will be approximately 6,000 million of which 5,000 million will be located in the Third World.
+Compared with developed countries whose population is estimated to grow by about 300 million over the next thirty years, the underdeveloped countries will expand by over 2500 million people.
+By the year 2000 the total world population will be about 6200 million of which over 5000 million will be located in the Third World.
 The major cause of this rapid natural increase in population is the significant improvement in health care throughout the world which has raised life expectancy considerably, while birth-rates have not appreciably declined.
 Unless the world economy is growing and its produce available to people, this expansion will mean increasing undernourishment, deprivation and 'absolute poverty'.
+But evidence indicates that many of the poor Third World countries that have experienced rapid population growth are not growing economically quickly enough to allow genuine development to occur (see Table 5.1).